 I’m so excited for you to try my products – full spectrum hemp is really an up-and-coming skincare ingredient that I guarantee you’ll start seeing a lot more of.

 I know this may still seem a little confusing, but don’t worry, we’re just getting started!

-Come along and learn more about the history of industrial hemp, how it’s used, its benefits, and most importantly: what it can do for your skin!
+Come along and learn more about the history of CBD, how it’s used, its benefits, and most importantly: what it can do for your skin!

 When you’re finished with this article, you’ll wish you gave it a second glance sooner!